Toit blocks#

 The function returns a string representation of the list corresponding to the exact syntactic construct that creates a list, and thus prints

-Examples of block usage#
+Examples of block usage

 Many for

--loops follow a common pattern, where the loop uses a loop-variable to count from 0 to a given limit.
-For example say you want a function that prints the numbers from 1 to n
+to count from 0 to a given limit.
+For example say you want a function that

 , you could write

-/// Prints the numbers from 1 to $n on separate lines.
+/// Prints the numbers from 1 to $n on separate lines. print-numbers n: for i := 0; i < n; i++: print i + 1 main: print-numbers 5

 As you can see, the for

 -loop is mostly boilerplate code.
-All you want to express is that the print
+All you want to

 statement should be executed n